 If you’re interested in having a floating floor installed in your home or business, you’ve come to the right place.
-At 360 Roomz, we install floating floors for a living and make the entire process extremely easy for our customers.
+At 360 Roomz, we install floors in Dallas, TX to flooring in Fort Worth for a living and make the entire process extremely easy for our customers.
 We make the process exciting for everyone!
 Schedule Here.

 Our generous financing options, free in-home consultations, and next-day installation are what separate us from our competition in the flooring industry.
 We take great pride in our work and are excited to extend our services to you and your family!
 Together, you’ll be enjoying your new floors in no-time!